 The best type of solution is the filter out the traffic before it actually reaches your server.

 Sucuri offers a Web Application Firewall that focuses on blocking bad traffic from reaching your site.
 Their WAF protects your website from DDoS, Bruteforce, and malware attacks.
 It is an effective tool against cyberattacks, but it is only responsive to the traffic that has already bypassed the server and has reached your website.

 It offers a basic version of Web Application Firewall, but it is limited to certain use cases and needs manual configuration.
 It also protects your site against basic DDoS and Brute Force attacks but does not cover advanced security features like auto rate-limiting and proactive security measures that detect and stop attacks before they pose any danger.

 Accelerated Domains is a solution that Servebolt developed to address crucial performance and security issues such as bad website traffic.
 This is a completely managed service that offers enterprise-grade security designed to encounter an array of cybersecurity issues.

-Accelerated Domains solves all kinds of bad web traffic issues including the sophisticated bad bot traffic through its smart HTTP traffic filtration process powered by machine learning and pattern recognition capabilities.
+Accelerated Domains solves all kinds of bad web traffic issues, including sophisticated bad bot traffic, through its smart HTTP traffic filtration process powered by machine learning and pattern recognition capabilities.